eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 # Exercise 1: Data Ingestion with Apache NiFi

 ### Objective:
-Use Apache NiFi to ingest data from a source (S3 bucket in our case), transform it, and store somewhere else(another S3 bucket in our case).
+Use Apache NiFi to ingest data from a source (S3 bucket in our case), transform it, and store the data in our platform (another S3 bucket in our case).

 [Nifi](https://nifi.dev1.kubelake.com)